AU-COBRA/PoS-NSB/README.md

 # PoS-NSB
 This repository contains a formalization of Proof-of-Stake (PoS) Nakamoto-style blockchain (NSB).
-Inn a synchronous network with a static set of corrupted parties we prove chain growth, chain quality, and common prefix.
+Assuming a synchronous network with a static set of corrupted parties we prove chain growth, chain quality, and common prefix.